jphong125/stellaapic/Writerside/topics/Add-Player.md

 # Add Player

 ## Overview
-Using this method Operator can add players to the existing Free Round Bonus. <br/>If player’s account does not exist in the Stella system yet, it will be registered automatically.
+Using this method Operator can add players to the existing Free Round Bonus. <br/>If player’s account does not exist in the Kyren system yet, it will be registered automatically.

 ## Request
 Requested add player round API URL will be notified individually, for security reasons.